supreme-gg-gg/instagram-cli/README.md

 ## Python Client

+> The Python client is the original implementation of `instagram-cli`.

 The simplest way to get started is to install the package from PyPI if you have Python installed:

 ```bash